warden-protocol/wardenprotocol/docs/docs/operate-a-node/introduction.md

 - To interact with a node, use the [Node API](node-api-reference).

 :::tip
-We recommend using [Cosmovisor](https://docs.archway.io/validators/running-a-node/cosmovisor) – a utility for managing the binary version of Cosmos SDK-based chains.
-Its primary function is to enable binary upgrades manual intervention.
+We recommend using [Cosmovisor](https://docs.archway.io/validators/running-a-node/cosmovisor) – a utility for managing binary versions of Cosmos SDK-based chains.
+Its primary function is to enable binary upgrades without manual intervention.
 :::

 :::tip